nicholaswilde/recipes/docs/sides/braised-asparagus-with-lemon-and-chives.md

 ### Step 1

 Trim bottom inch of thick asparagus spears; discard trimmings.
 Peel bottom two-thirds of spears until white flesh is exposed.
-Bring water, vegetable broth, olive oil, and salt to simmer in 12-inch skillet over high heat.
+Bring water, [vegetable broth][1], olive oil, and salt to simmer in 12-inch skillet over high heat.
 Add asparagus in even layer.
 Reduce heat to maintain vigorous simmer and cover.
 Cook, gently shaking skillet occasionally, until asparagus is tender and can be easily pierced with tip of paring knife, 8 to 10 minutes.

 ### Step 2